Hypertension

 Abnormal sodium transport

-In many cases of hypertension, sodium transport across the cell wall is abnormal, because the sodium-potassium pump (Na+, K+-ATPase) is defective or inhibited or because permeability to sodium ions is increased.
-The result is increased intracellular sodium, which makes the cell more sensitive to sympathetic stimulation.
-Calcium follows sodium, so accumulation of intracellular calcium may be responsible for the increased sensitivity.
+In many cases of hypertension, sodium transport across the vascular cell membrane is abnormal, because the sodium-potassium pump (Na+, K+-ATPase) is defective or inhibited, or because permeability to sodium ions is increased.
+The result is increased intracellular sodium and calcium, which makes the cell more sensitive to sympathetic stimulation.
 Because Na+, K+-ATPase may pump norepinephrine back into sympathetic neurons (thus inactivating this neurotransmitter), inhibition of this mechanism could also enhance the effect of norepinephrine, increasing BP.
 Defects in sodium transport may occur in children who are normotensive but have a parent with hypertension.

 Sympathetic nervous system

-Sympathetic stimulation increases blood pressure, usually more in patients with elevated BP and hypertension than in patients who are normotensive.
+Sympathetic stimulation increases blood pressure, usually more in patients with hypertension than in patients who are normotensive.
 Whether this hyperresponsiveness resides in the sympathetic nervous system or in the myocardium and vascular smooth muscle is unknown.

 A high resting pulse rate, which may result from increased sympathetic nervous activity, is a well-known predictor of hypertension.